albop/tie_archive/session_5/index.md

   - Transactions are recorded in blocks, linked to each other
   - The full blockchain is stored on all nodes (currently 324GB!)
   - Any node can explore the blockchain to check that a transaction between A and B has taken place
-  - Transaction can be verified by querying other nodes
+  - Transaction can be verified by looking up in the history
 - Miners
   - New blocks with new transactions are added by miners
   - Miners essentially maintain the blockchain